AAlejof/AAlejof/README.md

 <p align="justify">
-I’m a Full Stack Developer from Buenos Aires, Argentina, with knowledge in: JavaScript(ES6), React, Redux, Advanced DOM and CSS, SASS, LESS, Tailwind CSS, Node JS, Express, Jest, postgreSQL, MongoDB and Git.
+I’m a Full Stack Developer from Buenos Aires, Argentina 🇦🇷, with knowledge in: JavaScript(ES6), React, Redux, Advanced DOM and CSS, SASS, LESS, Tailwind CSS, Node JS, Express, Jest, postgreSQL, MongoDB and Git.
 I've worked in individual and group projects as freelancer.

 Currently I’m Working in the Visual Arts Department of the National University of the Arts as Head of the Office of Council and Commissions, having staff in charge and coordinating the sessions of the co-governance body as well as writing its opinions and resolutions.
 At the same time, I have my own legal practice as lawyer with all that it entails: dealing with clients, drafting and presentation of pleadings and lawsuits, procedures with public and private entities.